nvisnjic/BeagleSat/README.md

 * Rover
 * Sparky

 and sometimes even Mr. Whiskers.
-Buy you better not say that in his face.
+Buy you better not say that to his face.